martinphellwig/ts_data/site/articles/modi_vivendi.rst

 The result is that I find it difficult to commit myself into starting something, as I would be disappointed in myself if I didn't see it through.
-Regardless of what I do, I want to do it to the best of my abilities only constraint by external factors (such as a time limit).
+Regardless of what I do, I want to do it to the best of my abilities only constraint by external factors such as a time limit.
 Which sounds good on paper but the effect for me is that I have to put in considerable constraints to prevent myself getting distracted by other thoughts, that may be related and relevant but will also cause me to diverge on the original project, with the danger of